 The FDA is responsible for ensuring many consumer products are safe to be used or consumed.
 In relation to health care, they review all drugs and medical devices before they are available to the public.
 During this review, FDA will determine whether these therapies are safe and effective.
 Adequate funding is needed to ensure therapies are evaluated in a timely manner so that they can get to patients.

 For FY 2015, the MS CDMRP received $5 million--the same level of funding it received in FY 2014.
 The U.S. House of Representatives had approved $10 million for the MS CDMRP but unfortunately this increase was not kept in the final bill.
-The Society will continue to advocate for increased funding for the MS CDMRP in future years.
+For FY 2016, we are advocating for $10 million for the MS CDMRP.

 For FY 2015, the FDA received $2.6 billion, $37 million more than it received in FY 2014.